ChristophGeske/WhoIsTheHuman/README.md

 Players must maintain their character persona while interacting with AI-generated characters like Einstein, Genghis Khan, and Cleopatra.
 At the end of each round, all players (including AI) vote on who they think is the human, and the player suspected the most loses.

+## Prerequisits

+For acceptable performance this app requires a Nvidia GPU to run the LLM and the app.
+CPU works but is much much slower.

 ## Features

 - **Voice Recognition**: Players use voice commands to participate in the game.